-Description:
+Description

 Currently owned by the Republic of Poland, of 47 Portland Place, London W1B 1JH and occupied by Embassy staff.
-It is adjacent to 24 and 25-26 Redington Gardens both of which have been subject to recent applications for demolition.
+It is adjacent to 24 and 25-26 Redington Gardens, both of which have been subject to recent applications for demolition.
 These and other buildings in the Conservation Area, notably those constructed between the 1950s to 1980s, have frequently been demolished and replaced.

 However, such accommodation is given protection by Policy H5 of the Camden Local Plan.
-Paragraph 3.133 states, "Where the existing housing is for key workers or provided in connection with a job, redevel- opment should provide for the same group of occupiers unless their needs have been met elsewhere, in which case social affordable rented housing and intermediate housing will be sought".
+Paragraph 3.133 states, "Where the existing housing is for key workers or provided in connection with a job, redevelopment should provide for the same group of occupiers unless their needs have been met elsewhere, in which case social affordable rented housing and intermediate housing will be sought".
+Notwithstanding this protection, it is noted in the emerging London Plan (policy H12 para 4.12.5) that, "one-bedroom units play a very important role in meeting housing need, and provision in new developments can help reduce the pressure to convert and subdivide existing larger homes.
+However, one-person and one-bed units are the least flexible unit type so schemes should generally consist of a range of unit sizes."

 The site is located in close proximity to two tributaries to the underground Cannon Stream.

 Site area: 1,168 sq. metres

+Opportunity

-Opportunity: The site could be redeveloped in accordance with the Redington Frognal design code to provide up to 40 units of accommodation, car-free and possibly incorporating community meeting space.
+The site could be redeveloped in accordance with the Redington Frognal Neighbourhood Plan policies BD and BGI to provide up to 40 units of upgraded accommodation, car-free and possibly incorporating community meeting space.
 The Forum would look favourably on any development scheme which seeks to take advantage of the opportunity to daylight the underground stream(s) beneath the Redington Gardens carriageway and between Templewood Gardens and Heysham Lane.

+Constraints

-Constraints: The building is currently occupied, providing 41 self-contained bedsits.
+The building is currently occupied, providing 41 self-contained bedsits.
 No development plans have yet been submitted.

+Conclusion

-Conclusion: This site is suitable, achievable and potentially available.
+This site is suitable, achievable and potentially available.
 It is within easy walking distance of Finchley Road and bus routes between central London and to Mill Hill, North Finchley and Golders Green.

-A new development at this site would be expected to adhere to the Redington Frognal Design Code.
+A new development at this site would be expected to be informed by the Redington Frognal Neighbourhood Plan policies BD and BGI.
 The situation, adjacent to mature woodlands, means that any enhancements to biodiverse habitat here would be especially valuable.

 It is also notable that the development site lies directly above the underground Canon Stream.
 Basement excavation here is likely to create considerable problems for the watercourse, both upstream and downstream.
 To alleviate such problems for the community, consideration should be given to daylighting the fresh water section of the underground Canon Stream.
-This will also help to prevent flooding at the junction of Heath Drive and Finchley Road and help to meet Camden's Policy CC3 to ensure that development "does not increase flood risk and reduces the risk of flooding where possible".
+This will also help to prevent flooding at the junction of Heath Drive and Finchley Road and help to meet Camden's Policy CC3 to ensure that development "does not increase flood risk and reduces the risk of flooding where possible.
+It will also help to reduce sewer flooding by alleviating pressure on Thames Water's sewers.
+Thames Water Utilities encourages all initiatives that either keep rainwater out of the sewer network or, slow down the rate of flow into sewers

+3 Thames Water support for daylighting

 Site reference RF 3: 1 Platt's Lane

 Address: 1 Platt's Lane, London NW3 7NP

 Photo DS 5: 1 Platt's Lane, Aerial View